sourceryinstitute/rose-install/README.md

 Motivation
 ----------

-The primary motivation for this repository is to capture the a specific workflow that successfully installed the [ROSE] compiler infrastructure on one platform for one combination of installation options on one particular day in the lunar cycle.
+The primary motivation for this repository is to capture a specific workflow that successfully installed the [ROSE] compiler infrastructure on one platform for one combination of installation options on one particular day in the lunar cycle.
 The platform was an [Ubuntu Desktop] 18.04.1 virtual